etboi1/startup/notes.md

     - Jest
         - Automatically imported into the files that use it
         - Install supertest with it (this will start up the server for Jest to test it)

+### WebSocket
+- Proxy messages between clients
+- Sending notifications to client
+- I was not having it today